James J. Kilpatrick: Columnist and author

-Kilpatrick began writing his syndicated political column, "A Conservative View," in 1964 and left the News Leader in 1966.
-In 1979 Kilpatrick joined the Universal Press Syndicate as a columnist, eventually distributed to more than 180 newspapers around the country.
+Kilpatrick began writing his syndicated political column, "A Conservative View", in 1964 and left the News Leader in 1966.
+In 1979, he joined the Universal Press Syndicate as a columnist, eventually distributed to more than 180 newspapers around the country.
 Kilpatrick lived in Rappahannock County, Virginia and made the byline of his columns, "Scrabble, Virginia" as more engaging than his actual postal address in Woodville, Virginia.

-Kilpatrick entered semi-retirement in 1993, shifting from a three-times-a-week political column to a weekly column on judicial issues, "Covering the Courts," which ended in 2008.
+Kilpatrick entered semi-retirement in 1993, shifting from a three-times-a-week political column to a weekly column on judicial issues, "Covering the Courts", which ended in 2008.

-For many years, Kilpatrick also wrote a syndicated column dealing with English usage, especially in writing, called "The Writer's Art" (also the title of his 1985 book on writing).
+For many years, he published a syndicated column dealing with English usage, especially in writing, called "The Writer's Art" (also the title of his 1985 book on writing).
 In January 2009, the Universal Syndicate announced that Kilpatrick would end this column owing to health reasons.
 His other books include The Foxes Union, a recollection of his life in Rappahannock County, Virginia, in the Blue Ridge Mountains; Fine Print: Reflections on the Writing Art; and, A Political Bestiary, which he co-wrote with former U.S. Senator Eugene McCarthy and Pulitzer Prize-winning editorial cartoonist Jeff MacNelly.

 Television

 Kilpatrick became best known for his nine years as a participant on the TV news magazine 60 Minutes.
 In the 1970s, he appeared in a closing segment called "Point-Counterpoint", opposite Nicholas von Hoffman and, later, Shana Alexander.
 "If ever I heard an oversimplified fairy tale of the last years in Vietnam, I just heard one from you," Kilpatrick said in one exchange.
 They peppered their remarks with 'Oh, come on, Jack' and 'Now see here, Shana' and helped make possible even-more combative talk shows, including Crossfire.

 The debates between Kilpatrick and Alexander were such a feature of contemporary American culture that they were satirized on Saturday Night Live, with Dan Aykroyd's version of Kilpatrick ("Jane, you ignorant slut!") taking on Jane Curtin ("Dan, you pompous ass!") on "Weekend Update".
 The comedy film Airplane! also parodies "Point-Counterpoint", as the Kilpatrick stand-in (played by William Tregoe) shows a lack of concern for the passengers on the stricken airliner: "Shana, they bought their tickets.
 They knew what they were getting into.
 I say, let 'em crash!"

 Death

-Kilpatrick died at George Washington University Hospital in Washington, D.C., and was survived by his second wife, sons, four stepchildren and many grandchildren.
+Kilpatrick died in 2010 at George Washington University Hospital in Washington, D.C., aged 89.
+He was survived by his second wife, three sons, four stepchildren, and many grandchildren.
 His personal papers, including his editorial files and correspondence, are housed in Special Collections of the University of Virginia Library.
 Guides and descriptions of Kilpatrick's papers are available through the Virginia Heritage database.